 Freshman Admission Standards

-Freshman applicants for may apply as test-optional which means you can decide whether you send us your scores.
-If you think your test scores accurately display your abilities and academic potential, you may choose to include them if they can strengthen your application.
+Freshman applicants may apply as test-optional which means you can decide whether you send us your scores.
 Some applicants will be required to submit test scores, so please read our test-optional policy for more information.
 For those who submit standardized test results, we want to make the process as easy as possible.
 Suffolk can accept self-reported SAT and ACT scores for admission in the following ways:

 - Emailed from your high school counselor or school official